uk-gov-mirror/osgeouk.website/foss4guk2025/index.md

 ## Social event at Canal Club

-We are organising a social event at the [Canal Club](https://www.canalclub.co.uk/) in the evening on October 1st.
+We are organising a social event at the [Canal Club](https://www.canalclub.co.uk/) in the evening on October 1st, starting at 6pm.
 The club is next to Leeds Station which is about 10 minutes walk from Horizon Leeds.
 There will be a welcome drink and buffet at this networking event.
 Tickets for this event are £20, and sales have now ended.

 <img src="assets/images/canal_club2.jpg" style="max-height:200px; margin: auto; display: block;">